 Argentina: visa free for up to 6 months

-Covid-19 update 6.5.20: Argentina’s borders are closed to foreign nationals and non-residents entering the country until midnight on 10 May.
+Covid-19 update 30.7.20: Argentina’s borders are closed to foreign nationals and non-residents entering the country.
+The borders remain open for departures.
 While the Argentine government is permitting a limited number of exceptional international flights, all scheduled international flights have been suspended until 1 September.